JasonCP14/web3-phishing-detection/README.md

 ## 5. Deploying

 Then, you can start all the containers application by running `docker compose up` on the same root directory.
+Wait until both frontend and backend is seen to be running inside the terminal (a message `Running on http://127.0.0.1:<port>` will be shown for both services).
 This will automatically deploy the Flask application, which can be opened through this [link](http://127.0.0.1:5000/).

 ## 6. Ready to Use